abengtss-max/AKSFILESHARE/README.md

  az lock create --lock-type CanNotDelete --name dataProtect --resource $STORAGE_ACCOUNT
 ```
 ### 2. Retrieve AKS service principal for AKS A and AKS B
-We need to provide AKS cluster permission to create fileshare in the storage account as well as obtaining access keys to have permission to read and create files.
+We need to provide AKS clusters permission to create fileshare in the storage account as well as obtaining access keys to have permission to read and create files.
 ```powershell
 az account set --subscription $SUBSCRIPTION_ID_A SPN_A_OBJECT_ID=$(az aks show -g AKS_A_RG --name AKS_A_CLUSTER --query identity.principalId --output tsv)